Abhishek-yadv/AwesomeLLMApps/README.md

 - 🎓 Learn from well-documented projects and contribute to the growing open-source ecosystem of LLM-powered applications.

 ## What are LLMs and RAG? 🤔
 Large Language Models (LLMs) are advanced natural language processing models trained on massive amounts of text data, capable of understanding and generating human-like text.
-Retrieval-Augmented Generation (RAG) is a technique that combines the language generation capabilities of LLMs with retrieval from external knowledge sources, enabling more accurate and informative responses. 🧠
+Retrieval-augmented generation (RAG) is a technique that combines the language generation capabilities of LLMs with retrieval from external knowledge sources, enabling more accurate and informative responses. 🧠

 Applications
 This section will showcase various applications and tools that leverage LLMs and RAG capabilities, categorized by the model provider or framework used.